ndr-repo/finalResolution/README.md

 Welcome to finalResolution!

-finalResolution is an optimized collection of scripts I have written over the last year for working with common network indicators.
+finalResolution is an optimized collection of scripts for working with common network indicators.

 These are mostly time savers that I use for validating external presence on the net & performing quick lookups of hostnames and IPs through common APIs.